Last activists leave hamlet at heart of German coal protest

 Protesters accused police of using undue force during last week’s demonstration.

-Luisa Neubauer, a prominent activist and member of the Green party that’s in government at the national and regional levels, said Monday that the police handling of the protest had been a “very shocking experience” for many.
+Luisa Neubauer, a prominent activist who attended the demonstration Saturday together with Greta Thunberg, said the police handling of the protest had been a “very shocking experience” for many.

-Neubauer acknowledged that her own party leadership’s decision to support a deal resulting in the destruction of Luetzerath had been badly received by grassroots members.
+Germany’s top security official, Interior Minister Nancy Faeser, said protesters who attacked officers would be prosecuted but claims of police violence would also be investigated.
+“If the allegations are confirmed then there must be consequences,” she said in a statement.

+The battle over Luetzerath has caused rifts within the Green party, which is part of the national government and in the state where the mines are located.

+Climate activist Neubauer, who is a member of the party, criticized its leadership for supporting an agreement resulting in the destruction of Luetzerath.
-“I would expect that many, many people who were there and who protested with us voted Green,” she said.

-“The Greens reached a deal with (energy company) RWE that doesn’t have a robust scientific foundation,” said Neubauer.
+“I would expect that many, many people who were there and who protested with us voted Green,” she said, adding that the deal with energy company RWE “doesn’t have a robust scientific foundation.”

-“To be honest, I don’t know whether the Green leadership is currently aware of what they’ve done,” she added.
+“To be honest, I don’t know whether the Green leadership is currently aware of what they’ve done,” Neubauer added.

+Ricarda Lang, the party’s co-leader, defended the agreement with RWE, describing it as a compromise which had resulted in the deadline for coal extraction in western Germany being brought forward by eight years to 2030 and ensured that five other villages won’t be touched.

+But she acknowledged the anger felt by some at the party’s grassroots.
+“As such we need both: those in government who make compromises, but also those who create pressure from outside.”

 Follow AP’s coverage of the climate and environment at https://apnews.com/hub/climate-and-environment